NateyJay/YASMA/README.md

 There are other approaches that follow a similar strategy, namely [ShortStack](https://github.com/MikeAxtell/ShortStack).
 Yasma was born out of solving some persistent issues with ShortStack3, which appear to be exacerbated in challenging systems, such as sRNAs in Fungi (ShortStack4 has resolved some of these).

 ### Is this published?
-This work is currently in submission, with a completed manuscript available on bioRxiv (within days).
+This work is currently in submission, with a completed manuscript available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.25.634868v1).

 ### Problems with current approaches
 * **Creeping annotations** which don't don't represent the shape of a expressed region, sometimes leading to very large loci.